teaching-on-testbeds/k8s-ml/deploy_lb/index.md

 copy and paste this URL into your browser's address bar, and verify that your app is up and running there.

-and then to stress test your deployment run :
+and then to stress test your deployment run:

 ``` shell
 siege -c 10 -t 30s http://$(curl -s ipinfo.io/ip):32000/test
 ```
-Note the number of successful hits
+Make a note of key results - how many transactions were served successfully, how many failed, and what the average response time was.
+You should see an improvement relative to the single pod deployment!

 When you are done with your experiment, make sure to delete the deployment and service: